Sukonno-Chakma/Sukonno-Chakma.github.io/_academics/Academics.md

 Beyond coding, I also spend a lot of time playing video games—especially Open world games and MMORPGs (massively multiplayer online role-playing games)—where I get to meet a lot people and intereact with them.

-Here are some experimental hobby websites I created based on two of my favorite games:
+Here are some experimental hobby websites I created based on two of my favorite games (Though they are not fully completed):

 [Visit Website ↗](https://sukonno-chakma.github.io/Warhammer-Is-Fun/)